ИНФОРМАЦИОННЫЙ БЮЛЛЕТЕНЬ # 428

 become all important issues in the European Union and its

+neighbourhood.
 The socio-economic transformations of societies

 resulting from immigration and emigration of people, mindsets,